l7mp/mc-wan/README.md

    apiVersion: v1
    kind: Service
    metadata:
-     name: mc-wan-cluster-1-target
+     name: mcw-cluster-1-target
-     namespace: mc-wan
+     namespace: mcw
    spec:
      ports:
        - protocol: TCP
          port: 31111
        - protocol: TCP
          port: 31112
-       - protocol: TCP
-         port: 31113
    ```

-   Note that we list all SD-WAN ports: we want to reuse the same service across all egress EW
+   Note that we list all the SD-WAN ports associated with the different SD-WAN priority levels: we
+   want to reuse the same service across all egress EW gateway policies.
-   gateway policies.

 1. We manually create the Endpoint object for the dummy service and list the IP address of the
    Gateway that we want to receive the corresponding traffic (the IP addresses of the EW gateway in